aidanschang/Video-Search-API/README.md

 This Youtube video API allows users to search a list of 5 youtube videos at one time and has the ability to play any videos that were searched.
 ![Screen Shot 2022-03-12 at 9 47 58 PM](https://user-images.githubusercontent.com/84875731/158046903-3a9f42d9-27d9-42a6-b313-9eb3f9ed0ec4.png)

+## Structures

+App.js is my main file which passing four different props to its children.
+I use async term submit to obtain the response from youtube API then break it down to a list of videos called *videolist* then individually breaks the videos to each *VideoItem*.

+It also sets some of the default search parameters to make the whole App a bit more intuitive.

 ## Features

 ### Default Display